Xatra1/coin-clicker-source/docs/README.md

 If you want to get a **legacy** release of the game (a build that came out prior to build 3.11rb), check [here.](https://github.com/Xatra1/coin-clicker-archive)

 # Credits
-Icons made by Font Awesome, with the exception of "septillionachievements.png", which is made by IconsMind.
+Icons made by Font Awesome.
 Sound effects obtained from Pixabay.

 All development was done by me.
 Some parts of the code were taken from answers over on [Stack Overflow.](https://stackoverflow.com)